Rudauli railway station

-Rudauli railway station is a railway station in Faizabad district, Uttar Pradesh in Northern India.
+Rudauli railway station is a railway station in Ayodhya district, Uttar Pradesh in Northern India.
 And it is well connected with Delhi, Kanpur, Lucknow, Varanasi.
-Rudauli is busiest station between Lucknow to Varanasi after Faizabad.
+Rudauli is the busiest station between Lucknow to Varanasi after Ayodhya Junction.

 Services

-The Indian Railways network connects Faizabad directly with Kanpur (3.5 hours) Lucknow (2 hours.), Varanasi (5 hours.) and Allahabad (6 hours).
+The Indian Railways network connects Ayodhya directly with Kanpur (3.5 hours) Lucknow (2 hours.), Varanasi (5 hours.) and Prayagraj (6 hours).
 Direct trains such as Azamgarh–Delhi via Rudauli/ Delhi Junction, Lucknow Junction, Aligarh, Jhansi, Varanasi and Patna on a weekly basis.
 A few mail express trains also connect Rudauli to Kolkata, and Ajmer.

-There are intercity train between Faizabad and Lucknow via Rudauli.
+There are intercity train between Ayodhya Cantt and Lucknow via Rudauli.